What Are Power Tools?

 - Group related tools together logically

-Proper maintenance keeps the components of power tools running smoothly over years of usage.
+Proper maintenance keeps the components of power tools running smoothly over the years of usage.
 And correct storage avoids moisture or temperature damage during downtimes.
 Investing some periodic effort into upkeep will ensure your power tools last for the long run!

 Choosing the Right Power Tools